The largest town in Mexico’s Costa Maya, Mahahual is a hidden jewel along the country’s Caribbean Coast.

 To get to Mahahual, you will need to drive along Highway 307.
 I loved the drive, as it was scenic and took us through several small Mexican pueblos (or villages) with an authentic atmosphere that can’t be found in many touristy places up the coast.

-Distances to Mahahual
+Driving distances to Mahahual Mexico

 - Cancun to Mahahual – 355.7 km (220 miles) – 4 hr 32 min